yzshi5/FAPS/README.md

 ```
 #### 4. Reproduce the reported performance

-We need to run FAPS over the entire test datasets, each test dataset in the paper contains 100 test cases.
+We need to run FAPS over entire test datasets, each test dataset in the paper contains 100 test cases.

 ```bash
 bash scripts_metrics/eval_darcy_inverse_all_test.sh